intel/generic-sensor-demos/README.md

 If you are developing for mobile devices,set up
 [port forwarding](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server)
 for your local server, and you are good to go!

+## Reporting a security issue
+If you have information about a security issue or vulnerability with an Intel-maintained open source project on https://github.com/intel, please send an e-mail to secure-opensource@intel.com.
+Encrypt sensitive information using our PGP public key.
+For issues related to Intel products, please visit https://security-center.intel.com.